Note: click here for all the free spiral patterns!

 But once they're all together it's a normal length.
 Adding one extra section didn't add very much length.
 The spiral shape absorbs the extra and turns it into more width!
 The skirt overall is 27" long from top of the elastic waistband down, before hemming.

 What to do about the uneven hem?
 I'm not sure.
 Do I like it that way or not?
-Easy fix-- just run the serger in a straight line :-)
+Easy to fix-- just run the serger in a straight line :-)

 As a project that started with my imagination as I fell asleep, I'm tickled with how well it came out.